 First and foremost, a general rule of thumb is to limit your bond investing to your age less 10 points.
 So if you are 30 years of age, you should be 20% invested in bonds.
 The remainder of your portfolio should fall into equities!
 Now I am not saying you need to invest 80% into Apple stock, rather, you should diversify amongst a basket of equities.

 Low cost mutual and index funds are usually the way to invest.
 Notice I said “low cost”.
 Index funds cover a wide variety of industries and stocks, some domestic, some international, and hopefully some that pay a healthy dividend as well.
 You want a high performing fund that takes as little off the top as possible.
 I generally try and stay within 0.5% for fund fees.
 Remember, those advisors charge you a fee on top of fees these individual funds charged, so chances are these are fees that you are already incurring that you may not even be aware of.

 If you are looking for other investment options to further diversify your portfolio there are many.
 Binary options investing can a reliable fixed return investment to add to your burgeoning portfolio.
-Companies like Banc De Binary have a plethora of online resources for you to review and read up on.
 Consider that commodities are making a hot comeback as well.
 I know these types of investments are typically deemed to be stodgy and stale, but gold and silver are limited in quantity, and the limitation of a resource almost always makes it more valuable.
 We are even seeing silver rising in value at a faster rate than gold for the first time in a long awhile.